moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### Overall Feel

 This memory game has been designed to challenge the user within a fun environment.
 The outer space theme has been used to allow the game to appeal to any age group and it is gender neutral and therefore suitable for anyone to enjoy playing.
-As the theme is "outer space" - A background of stars in the sky was chosen to give the feeling of being in space and the colour scheme was chosen mirror this feeling.
+As the theme is "outer space" - A background of stars in the sky was chosen to give the feeling of being in space and the colour scheme was chosen to mirror this feeling.

 <br>
 <br>